jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>March 2023</b></div>
-	<div>I will be visiting <a href="https://www.nasa.gov/goddard">NASA GSFC</a> again this summer working on network information theory and modeling/algorithms for Near Space Network (NSN)!</div>
+	<div>I will be visiting <a href="https://www.nasa.gov/goddard">NASA GSFC</a> again this summer to work on network information theory as well as network modeling and algorithms for the Near Space Network (NSN)!</div>
 </li>

 </ul>